-Nurses, physiotherapists and all kinds of health care workers must deal with the challenges of a continuously changing world.
+Nurses, physiotherapists and all kinds of healthcare workers must deal with the challenges of a continuously changing world.
 From an international point of view, we notice global similarities and differences.
-Universal topics like 21st century skills (using new technologies), leadership, intercultural competences, nutrition and polypharmacy are connected to health topics.
+Universal topics like 21st century skills (using new technologies), leadership, intercultural competences, nutrition and polypharmacy are all connected to health topics.

-In this changing world we are facing more and more complex diseases such as diabetes, cardiovascular diseases, occurrence of pain.
+In this changing world, we are facing more and more complex diseases such as diabetes, cardiovascular diseases and occurrence of pain.
 The prevalence and incidence are also increasing rapidly.
-These diseases and conditions are more and more in combination to each other.
-Approximately one patient with one kind of cardiovascular disease has 3,8 other diseases.
+These diseases and conditions occur more and more in combination to each other.
+Approximately one patient with one type of cardiovascular disease has 3.8 other diseases at the same time.

-In this inter-disciplinary working environment and intercultural context, we challenge the students to experience elements of their own lifestyle and to combine this with their role as health care professionals.
+In this interdisciplinary working environment and intercultural context, we challenge students to experience elements of their own lifestyle and to combine this with their role as healthcare professionals.
 This course is very interactive and includes visits to healthcare institutes and technology labs.

 Two weeks of lectures, workshops and visits (in total 60 hours), self-study (20 hours).
-Prior to summer school, students will have an assignment and an assessment will follow at the end (10 hours).
+Prior to the start of the summer school, students will have an assignment.
+An assessment will follow at the end (10 hours).

-Please do not make your payment before the discount has been added.
+Please do not make your payment before the course fee reduction has been applied.